BaiardiLorenzo/DLA/Lab1/README.md

 ## Folder structure

 - `Lab1-CNNs.ipynb`: Base Jupyter notebook with the laboratory instructions from the course.
+- `Lab1-CNNs-Exercise1.ipynb`: Jupyter notebook with the exercises completed by the student during the laboratory.
-- `Lab1-CNNs-Exercise2.ipynb`: Jupyter notebook with the exercises completed by the student.
+- `Lab1-CNNs-Exercise2.ipynb`: Jupyter notebook with the exercises completed by the student for the exam.
 - `wandb`: Folder with the weights and biases files generated during the training of the models.
 - `images`: Folder with the images of the results of the exercises.
 - `model_states`: Folder with the model states generated during the training of the models.

 # 1. Introduction

 This laboratory is focused on Convolutional Neural Networks (CNNs).
 The main goal is to understand the basic concepts of CNNs and how to implement them using the PyTorch library.
-The laboratory is divided into two parts.
-In the first part, we have the base file 'Lab1-CNNs.ipynb' with the instructions and the code to be completed by the student.
-In the second part, we have the file 'Lab1-CNNs-Exercise2.ipynb' with the exercises to be completed by the student.
+The laboratory is divided into two parts:

+In the first part, we have the base file 'Lab1-CNNs.ipynb' with the instructions and the code to be completed by the student during the laboratory session.

+In the second part, we have the file 'Lab1-CNNs-Exercise2.ipynb' with the exercises to be completed by the student for the exam.

 # 2. Exercises